Nebraska Sports Betting: Is It Legal and Where Can You Bet in 2026?

 What responsible gambling resources are available to Nebraska bettors?

-Nebraska's regulated gambling framework includes a self-exclusion program administered by the Nebraska Racing and Gaming Commission (NRGC), allowing individuals to restrict their access to licensed gambling venues for periods of one year, three years, five years, or a lifetime.
+Nebraska's regulated gambling framework includes a self-exclusion program administered by the Nebraska Racing and Gaming Commission (NRGC), allowing individuals to restrict their access to licensed gambling venues for periods of 1 year, 3 years, 5 years, or a lifetime.
 The state also funds the Compulsive Gamblers Assistance Fund, which supports education and counseling services.
 Nebraska residents can call the 24-Hour Helpline at 1-833-BETOVER (238-6837) or the national helpline at 1-800-GAMBLER for confidential support.

 Bodog’s Sports Betting Guides by State